Amarres

-Amarres is a Spanish-language comedy-drama web series created by Fernanda Eguiarte and directed by Marcelo Tobar that premiered on HBO Max on 12 August 2021.
+Amarres is a Spanish-language comedy-drama television series created by Fernanda Eguiarte and directed by Marcelo Tobar that premiered on HBO Max on 12 August 2021.
 The series, produced by Warner Bros.
 Discovery Americas, Dopamine and Turner Broadcasting System Latin America, is considered the first Latin American program made for HBO Max (under the banner Max Originals) to be released after the arrival of HBO Max in Latin America on 29 June 2021.
 It was also scheduled to be released in the second quarter of 2020 on TNT Latin America.
 It stars Gabriela de la Garza, Hugo Catalán, and Juan Pablo Medina.
 The series consists of 10 episodes of 45 minutes.